Featured Image

 WHAT ARE THE REQUIREMENTS?

-Before applying for this visa, you need to know what the documents and requirements are.
-You must meet these requirements:
+Before applying for this visa, you must know which documents and requirements are needed:

 • Applicants must be young and between the ages of 18 and 30 when issuing the visa.